XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/ReservationRead.md

 ### Method Goals

-This method aims to retrieve all the details of a booking.
+This method aims to retrieve detailed information about a specific Reservation